 Sun Yang lawyer blasts 'lies' after eight-year drug ban

-HONG KONG: Three-time Olympic champion swimmer Sun Yang came out swinging Saturday (Feb 29) against his eight-year drugs ban, threatening legal action of his own as he attempts to salvage his broken career.
+HONG KONG: Three-time Olympic champion swimmer Sun Yang came out swinging on Saturday (Feb 29) against his eight-year drug ban, threatening legal action of his own as he attempts to salvage his broken career.

 The Court of Arbitration for Sport (CAS) hit the Chinese freestyler with the lengthy ban on Friday for refusing to give a doping sample in September 2018.